 The term approved warehouse refers to a physical location authorized to receive the underlying commodity specified in a futures contract.
 The commodity exchange approves delivery facilities, which can include a diverse set of locations, including warehouses.

 If a futures contract is closed out before delivery, there is no need to exchange the underlying commodity.
 However, if the counterparties to a futures contract wish to deliver the underlying asset, the buyer and seller will transfer those assets at a facility approved by the exchange.

 An approved warehouse is one of several types of facilities eligible to receive a commodity such as gold.
 An approved list of warehouses is published and maintained by the exchange.
 For example, in order for a refinery to deliver a precious metal such as gold into an exchange, it first must be produced at a refinery with a registered brand to guarantee the quality of the metal.
 The gold bars are then transported to the approved warehouse by an exchange approved carrier.

-This rigourous process ensures the quality of a commodity such as gold.
+This rigorous process ensures the quality of a commodity such as gold.
 No other source of gold is permitted from the outside other than that produced and delivered via approved refineries and carriers.
-If gold is physically removed from this carefully controled environment, it cannot be returned to the approved warehouse, since there is no way for the exchange to guarantee its quality.
+If gold is physically removed from this carefully controlled environment, it cannot be returned to the approved warehouse, since there is no way for the exchange to guarantee its quality.